Even when you work full-time, take the opportunity to travel as much as you can, whenever and wherever you can!

 Yes, time flies and it’s not always easy to find the right time or the money.
 And yes, you have to look goddamn hard to find a good travel deal.
 But if travel is where your heart lies, you will find a way, you will make it a priority.
 I hope this blog can help you with that.

-I have a love for islands (the ideal spring destinations) and countries with a lot of history, historical buildings and/or an abundant nature.
-But in general, I would go to any place where you can enjoy great food. 😉 Wherever I go, I try to do these 3 things:
+I have a love for islands (the ideal spring destinations), but in general, I want to visit every country that has an interesting history, beautiful architecture and/or an abundant nature. 😉 Wherever I go, I try to do these 3 things:

 - Enjoy local cuisine (Mmm, food!
 Jeeey for a fast metabolism)